-The Department’s Protective Security Coordination Division conducts specialized field assessments to identify vulnerabilities, interdependencies, and cascading effects of nationally significant critical infrastructure and key resources (CIKR).
+The Department’s Protective Security Coordination Division conducts specialized field assessments to identify vulnerabilities, interdependencies, capabilities, and cascading effects of impacts on the nation’s critical infrastructure.

-These vulnerability assessments are the foundation of the National Infrastructure Protection Plan's risk-based implementation of protective programs designed to prevent, deter, and mitigate the risk of a terrorist attack while enabling timely, efficient response and restoration in an all-hazards post-event situation.
+These voluntary, non-regulatory vulnerability assessments are the foundation of the National Infrastructure Protection Plan's risk-based implementation of protective programs designed to prevent, deter, and mitigate the risk of a terrorist attack while enabling timely, efficient response and restoration in an all-hazards, post-event situation.

-Because the majority of all U.S. critical infrastructure is privately owned, the effectiveness of vulnerability assessments depends upon the voluntary collaboration of private sector owner and operators.
+Because the majority of all U.S. critical infrastructure is privately owned, the effectiveness of vulnerability assessments depends upon the voluntary collaboration of private sector owners and operators.
+To further enhance the security and resilience of the nation's critical infrastructure, Protective Security Advisors (PSAs) conduct Enhanced Critical Infrastructure Protection (ECIP) visits.
+During an ECIP visit, PSAs focus on coordination, outreach, training, education, and building existing relationships with federal, state, local, tribal, territorial, and private sector partners.

 Special Reports on Vulnerabilities & Indicators of Terrorist Activity

-The Department facilitates information sharing between the government and individual sites and industry sectors, as well as between facilities and sectors, by offering comparative assessment data that supports national-level, cross-sector risk analysis of nationally significant CIKR.
+The Department facilitates information sharing between the government and individual sites and industry sectors, as well as between facilities and sectors, by offering comparative assessment data that supports national-level, cross-sector risk analysis of nationally significant critical infrastructure.

-For the Department's federal, state, and local partners only, special reports are available, known as Characteristics and Common Vulnerabilities, Potential Indicators of Terrorist Activity, and Protective Measures.
-These reports identify common critical infrastructure vulnerabilities, sector-specific background information, and the types of terrorist activities that might be successful in exploiting these vulnerabilities.
-The reports cover all 18 CIKR sectors.
+For the Department's federal, state, and local partners only, special reports, known as Infrastructure Protection Report Series, are available.
+These reports cover all 16 critical infrastructure sectors and identify common critical infrastructure vulnerabilities, sector-specific background information, and the types of terrorist activities that might be successful in exploiting these vulnerabilities.

 Types of Vulnerability Assessments Offered